google/groupavail/README.md

 ## Development and Testing Notes

-The development of GroupAvail is much the same as any other AppsScript code, with the addition of artifacts needed to support deploying and running GroupAvail as a Workspace AddOn with specific privileges for Calendar and Gmail feature access.
-Notes on the specific files within the project:
+The development of GroupAvail is much the same as any other Apps Script code, with the addition of artifacts needed to support deploying and running GroupAvail as a Workspace AddOn with specific privileges for Calendar and Gmail feature access.
+First, a few notes on the specific files within the project:

 1. <strong><code>Environment.js</code></strong> contains global javascript variables that you will need to tailor to your deployment environment.
 This includes the domain, error message text, image locations, location of "about" content and more.
 2. <strong><code>appsscript.json</code></strong> is a [manifest](https://developers.google.com/apps-script/concepts/manifests) that specifies properties for the Add On deployment including Workspace trigger connections to Apps Script functions, security Oauth scopes and related declarations (to allow the user to see and accept required privileges) and information describing how the Add On is to appear in the Gmail interface.
 This file name and its json specified parameters are prescribed by AppsScript deployment tooling and partially managed in the IDE’s project properties (e.g. GCP project and Cloud Logging settings).